FAQ's

 In India, 40 per cent say they are vegetarian, and many limit their meat consumption to two to three times a week.
 Jains would only eat food in places where standard no-meat rules are followed.

-Many regional Indian meat recipes of goat meat, fish, birds, and seafood can be found, and certain religious rituals permit eating these animal meats, while some forbid eggs and beef.
+Many regional Indian meat recipes feature goat meat, fish, birds, and seafood.
+Certain religious rituals permit the consumption of these animal meats, while others forbid eggs and beef.
 Cows cannot be used as food animals because they provide milk, nurture humans, and are considered divine.

-Much historical evidence indicates Indians were eating pork, and it has also been mentioned in certain ancient texts.
-The 12th-century text Manasollasa also mentioned the instructions to prepare pig carcasses and make them into sunthakas – roasted pork steaks.
+Much historical evidence indicates that Indians were eating pork, and it is also mentioned in certain ancient texts.
+The 12th-century text Manasollasa also mentions instructions for preparing pig carcasses and making them into sunthakas - roasted pork steaks.

 Does India Eat Meat?

-Most meat eaters in India eat fish, bovine, goat, mutton, pig and poultry.
-Meat consumptions vary from one religion to another.
+Most meat-eaters in India eat fish, bovine meat, goat meat, mutton, pork, and poultry.
+Meat consumption varies across religions.
 Pork is forbidden to Muslims, and beef is forbidden to Hindus.
-The preference and consumption of chicken has grown in the past few years, but earlier, fish and goat meat were most popular in most regions.
+The preference and consumption of chicken have increased in the past few years, but previously, fish and goat meat were more popular in most regions.

-Red meat consumption is very low, mostly for cultural reasons, and pork is not a common ingredient in Indian cuisine.
-Still, it is widely consumed in the states of Goa, Karnataka and Kerala, as well as in bordering China and Myanmar.
+Red meat consumption is low, mostly due to cultural reasons, and pork is not a common ingredient in Indian cuisine.
+Still, it is widely consumed in the states of Goa, Karnataka, and Kerala, as well as in neighbouring countries such as China and Myanmar.

-In Coorg, the hilly region of Karnataka state that is home to the Kodava, a pork dish called panda curry is prepared, which contains green masala paste, bird's eye chilli, ground spices, dark viscous vinegar made from garcinia gummi–gutta fruit that is known for piquant taste and the trademark dark colour.
+In Coorg, the hilly region of Karnataka state that is home to the Kodava, a pork dish called panda curry is prepared, which contains green masala, bird's eye chilli, ground spices, and dark, viscous vinegar made from Garcinia gummi-gutta fruit, known for its piquant taste and the trademark dark colour.

 Can Indians Eat Pork?

-Historically, different rules are followed by different sections of society.
-There are fifteen names of pork mentioned in old Tamil texts, and there are also references to wild boar, rabbits, and deer that were hunted using hunting dogs for eating.
+Historically, different sections of society have followed different rules.
+There are fifteen names of pork mentioned in old Tamil texts, and there are also references to wild boar, rabbits, and deer that were hunted and eaten using hunting dogs.

 There is also mention of exotic meats such as porcupines (kuruvars) and fried snails (Mallars), and there is no taboo attached to eating domestic fowl in the southern parts of India.
 At the same time, fish and prawns were part of everyday foods in the coastal regions.

-The scripture Sushrut Samhita mentions about eight types of meats.
-The Manasollas that belong to the 13th-century king Someshwaara give the pride of a place to the chapter on food entitled Annabhoga, which refers to the nuggets of liver roasted or sauteed and then served with yoghurt and decoction of black mustard.
+The scripture Sushrut Samhita mentions eight types of meat.
+The Manasollas that belong to the 13th-century king Someshwara give pride of place to the chapter on food, entitled Annabhoga, which describes nuggets of liver, roasted or sautéed, served with yoghurt and a decoction of black mustard.

-There are other Indian meat recipes where roasted whole pigs are cooked with rock salt and pepper with a dash of lemon and then served carved in strips resembling palm leaves.
+There are other Indian meat recipes in which whole roasted pigs are cooked with rock salt and pepper, then served, carved into strips that resemble palm leaves, with a dash of lemon.

 Pork is also consumed in the coastal state of Goa, where you can get sorpotel, pork curries, chorizo-like sausages and curries prepared with vinegar and tamarind.
-Vindaloo is a popular goan curry made from pork, spices and vinegar, which finds its place on every Goan Catholic table.
+Vindaloo is a popular Goan curry made from pork, spices, and vinegar, which is found on every Goan Catholic table.

 Do Indians Eat Meat?

-Indians eat many different types of meat and chicken dishes.
+Indians eat a variety of meat and chicken dishes.
 Many living in vegetarian communities are strictly against meat as it is connected to violence against animals; their meals contain grains, rice, vegetable stews and spices.

-But most restaurants and dhabas in India serve various meat dishes, and the popular biriyanis are prepared by pressure cooking half-prepared meat or eggs or chicken and vegetables with half-steamed rice in clay ovens.
+But most restaurants and dhabas in India serve various meat dishes, and popular biryanis are prepared by pressure-cooking half-cooked meat, eggs, chicken, and vegetables with half-cooked rice in clay ovens.

-Tandoori chicken is a popular North Indian recipe prepared from grilled chicken, curd and Indian spices.
+Tandoori chicken is a popular North Indian dish made with grilled chicken, yoghurt, and Indian spices.
 It has a distinct aromatic flavour and can deliver a smoky, tangy taste.

 Do Indians Eat Chicken?

 One of the most palatable foods on an Indian restaurant menu is tandoori chicken, where juicy chicken pieces marinated in yoghurt and a blend of regional spices are roasted in a clay oven or tandoor.
-The creamy, spicy, smoky flavours and tender texture are just out of the world.
+The creamy, spicy, and smoky flavours, along with the tender texture, are out of this world.

-Butter Chicken is a creamy and indulgent curry made from tender pieces of chicken simmered in rich tomato butter sauce.
+Butter Chicken is a creamy, indulgent curry made with tender chicken pieces simmered in a rich tomato-butter sauce.

-Rogan Josh is a prevalent meat dish prepared into a striking crimson version with many Kashmiri dry red chillies and an array of spices, bringing in a perfect amalgamation of Persian and Indian culinary traditions.
+Rogan Josh is a popular meat dish prepared in a striking crimson version with many Kashmiri dry red chillies and a range of spices, creating a perfect blend of Persian and Indian culinary traditions.

 What do Indians Eat?

-Indians have a lot of vegetarian recipes, and almost 25 per cent of the Indians are vegetarians who do not eat meat, chicken, eggs or fish.
-Many restaurants offer vegan and vegetarian foods, and many young food lovers search for menu options to reduce meat consumption.
+Indians have a lot of vegetarian recipes, and almost 25 per cent of Indians are vegetarians who do not eat meat, chicken, eggs or fish.
+Many restaurants offer vegan and vegetarian options, and many young food lovers seek menu options to reduce their meat consumption.
 Still, the most popular Indian recipes are tikka, korma and butter chicken, which are non-vegetarian.

-Korma is prepared from creamy meat stew with yoghurt, spices, ginger, cumin seeds, coriander powder, cillies and turmeric powder.
+Korma is a creamy meat stew with yoghurt, spices, ginger, cumin seeds, coriander powder, chillies, and turmeric powder.
 It is less spicy and contains only the flavours of the herbs such as black pepper, cinnamon and cardamom.

-The typical north Indian korma is prepared from boiled cashew, almond paste and yoghurt, and the south Indian korma is prepared from coconut milk, coconut paste, cayenne papers, almonds and fennel seeds.
-Korma can be made into a typical Mughlai style with low creaminess or a shahi version with excess cream.
+The typical North Indian korma is made with boiled cashew paste, almond paste, and yoghurt.
+In contrast, the South Indian korma is made with coconut milk, coconut paste, cayenne peppers, almonds, and fennel seeds.
+Korma can be made in a typical Mughlai style with low creaminess, or in a shahi version with excess cream.

 What Are Some of The Best Indian Meat Dishes?

 Biriyani and tandoori dishes are the most ordered meat recipes.
-Rice and meat (goat, chicken or mutton) or vegetables are prepared separately and then combined and slow-cooked in the oven with spices such as cinnamon, cardamom and nutmeg, which create an aromatic dry dish.
+Rice and meat (goat, chicken, or mutton) or vegetables are prepared separately, then combined and slow-cooked in the oven with spices like cinnamon, cardamom, and nutmeg, creating an aromatic, dry dish.

-In contrast, Tandoori chicken, also called Tandoori Murg, is prepped with marinade prepared from yoghurt with chicken meat seasoned with nutmeg, cumin, and tandoori masala.
+In contrast, Tandoori chicken, also called Tandoori Murg, is marinated in yoghurt and seasoned with nutmeg, cumin, and tandoori masala.
 The marinated meats are grilled over skewers.
-It gives the meat pieces a unique texture and smokey, creamy, spicy, tangy flavour.
+It gives the meat pieces a unique texture and smoky, creamy, spicy, tangy flavour.

-Korma is another popular meat variety where braised meat, chicken or beef and vegetables are slow-cooked in thick, mild curry sauce with cream, coconut milk, yoghurt and almonds.
-The curry is spiced with coriander, cardamom, ginger, and black peppercorn.
+Korma is another popular meat dish, in which braised chicken or beef is slow-cooked in a thick, mild curry sauce with cream, coconut milk, yoghurt, and almonds.
+The curry is spiced with coriander, cardamom, ginger, and black pepper.

 Vindaloo is a famous Indian Goan curry prepared from meat marinated in wine vinegar and garlic.
-The Vindaloo traditional Indian meat recipes were made from pork, and depending on preferences, pork can be substituted with mutton, chicken, beef, vegetables and prawns.
+The Vindaloo is a traditional Indian meat dish made with pork, and, depending on preferences, can be made with mutton, chicken, beef, vegetables, or prawns.
 Indian herbs such as cinnamon, tamarind, cardamom and hot chillies can be used to get unique flavours.

 Chicken 65 is a variety of deep-fried chicken pieces marinated in lemon juice, ginger and red chillies.

-Nihari is a popular Indian meat recipe prepared from slow-cooked meat, including beef, lamb, mutton, goat or chicken meat and its bone marrow seasoned with spices, cardamom, cumin, cloves, and slow-cooked with long pepper.
+Nihari is a popular Indian meat dish made from slowly cooked beef, lamb, mutton, goat, or chicken, along with its bone marrow.
+It is seasoned with spices, cardamom, cumin, and cloves, and cooked with long pepper.
 A typical Nihari takes 6 to 8 hours to cook.

 What Meat Do Indians Not Eat?